yuyangsun333/preswald/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] I have run my code against examples and ensured no errors
 - [ ] Any dependent changes have been merged and published in downstream modules